Locally normal subgroups of totally disconnected groups. Part I: General theory: Some radicals of locally compact groups

 Given a profinite group $U$, write $\mcC(U)$ for the closed subgroup generated by all normal $\mcC$-subgroups of $U$.

-Given a stable class $\mcC$, say a \tdlc group $G$ is \defbold{$\mcC$-semisimple} if $\QZ(G)=1$ and the only locally normal subgroup of $G$ belonging to $\mcC$ is the identity subgroup.
+Given a stable class $\mcC$, a \tdlc group $G$ is \defbold{$\mcC$-semisimple} if $\QZ(G)=1$ and the only locally normal subgroup of $G$ belonging to $\mcC$ is the identity subgroup.
 For a profinite group $U$, a subgroup $K$ of $U$ is called \defbold{$\mcC$-regular} in $U$ if for every closed normal subgroup $L$ of $U$ not containing $K$, the image of $K$ in $U/L$ contains a non-trivial locally normal $\mcC$-subgroup of $U/L$.
 For a \tdlc group $G$ and closed subgroup $H$, say $H$ is \defbold{$\mcC$-regular} in $G$ if $U \cap H$ is $\mcC$-regular in $U$ for all open compact subgroups $U$ of $G$.

-Write $\VA$ for the smallest stable class; note that all groups in this class are virtually nilpotent.
+Write $\VA$ for the smallest stable class; note that by Fitting's Theorem, all groups in this class are virtually nilpotent.
+However, the class of $\VA$-regular \tdlc groups is larger than just the locally $\VA$ groups; for example, all \tdlc groups with virtually soluble open compact subgroups are $\VA$-regular.
+In a recent paper (\cite[Theorem 1.11]{Wes}), P. Wesolek has shown that every second-countable $\VA$-regular \tdlc group can be constructed from profinite groups and countable discrete groups by a (possibly transfinite) sequence of extensions and countable increasing unions.
+On the other hand, we shall see in Proposition~\ref{cstab} below that a \tdlc group is $\VA$-semisimple if and only if it is locally C-stable with trivial quasi-centre. \end{defn}

 Another example of a stable class (within the class of profinite groups) is the class of profinite groups that are topologically generated by pronilpotent normal subgroups and quasisimple subnormal subgroups; for this class $\mcC$, then $\mcC(U)$ is the \defbold{generalised pro-Fitting subgroup} of $U$.
-The regular and semisimple classes associated to this class are discussed in \cite{ReiF}. \end{defn}
+The regular and semisimple classes associated to this class are discussed in \cite{ReiF}.

 Here is the main theorem for this section.